nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Bioactive:** Pertaining to the hydrogel's activity or compatibility with living tissues, characteristic of chitosan based materials.

-### Expanded Definition and Usage\nChitosan hydrogels are particularly valued in the medical field for their ability to create moist wound healing environments, which are important for reducing pain, preventing infection, and promoting faster healing.
+### Expanded Definition and Usage:
+Chitosan hydrogels are particularly valued in the medical field for their ability to create moist wound healing environments, which are important for reducing pain, preventing infection, and promoting faster healing.
 In drug delivery, their porous structure can be engineered to control the release rate of active pharmaceutical ingredients, enhancing the efficacy and safety of treatments.
 Additionally, their biocompatible and biodegradable nature makes them ideal for temporary implants and other applications where biocompatibility and minimal long-term presence in the body are crucial.